 How long does it take?

-The eggs are retrieved from the uterus 34-36 hours after the last ovarian stimulation hormone injection.
+The eggs are retrieved 34-36 hours after the last ovarian stimulation hormone injection.
 Sperm are then retrieved from the partner or a donor, and the eggs and sperm are combined to create embryos.
 The embryo transfer into the uterus is usually done two to six days after the egg retrieval.

 How much does it cost?